GabrielMoreau/uvmat-doc/help/README.md

 In the case of image pairs, the time interval Dt is displayed between the edit boxes *[i1], [j1]* and *[i2], [j2]*.
 This timing information can be read directly in the input file, in the case of movies or NetCDF files, or can be defined in a XML documentation file, see [#a3.5Imagedocumentationfiles.xml section 3.5] (in case of conflict, the latter prevails).

-*Note*: the five last input file names, as well as other pieces of personal information, are stored for convenience in a file (_uvmat_perso.mat_) automatically created in the user preference directory of Matlab (indicated by the Matlab command '>>prefdir'.
+*Note*: the five last input file names, as well as other pieces of personal information, are stored for convenience in a file (_uvmat_perso.mat_) automatically created in the user preference directory of Matlab (indicated by the Matlab command `>> prefdir`.
 Browsers then read default input in this file.
-A corruption of this file _uvmat_perso.mat_ may lead to problems for opening UVMAT, type '>>reinit' on the Matlab prompt to delete it and reinitialise the configuration of UVMAT.
+A corruption of this file _uvmat_perso.mat_ may lead to problems for opening UVMAT, type `>> reinit` on the Matlab prompt to delete it and reinitialise the configuration of UVMAT.

 ### 2.4 General tools